broodjeaap/go-watch/README.md

     image: browserless/chrome:latest
 ```

+Note that the proxy environment variables can be added to the Browserless container to still allow for proxying.

 ### Authentication

 Go-Watch doesn't have built in authentication, but we can use a reverse proxy for that, for example through Traefik: